AhsanKhodami/prpip/README.md

 - Introduced additional output format options.
 - Optimized performance for large datasets.

-## **Version 1.2.3**
+### **Version 1.2.3**
-- Added a check in detect_blinks to print a message when no blinks are detected in the trial data.
+- Added a check in `detect_blinks` to print a message when no blinks are detected in the trial data.
 - Improved handling of floating-point time indices during pupil reconstruction, ensuring compatibility with non-integer time formats.
 - Fixed minor bugs related to batch processing of trials.
 - Improved error messages for invalid inputs, making debugging easier for users.

+### **Version 1.3.0**
+- Unified reconstruction method: removed distinctions between short and long blinks.
+- Added support for multiple file formats: CSV, Excel, JSON, TXT, and Parquet.
+- Incorporated comprehensive input validation to ensure consistent and robust data processing.
+- Enhanced the Gaussian noise model for more realistic reconstruction.
+- Optimized compatibility with `pandas` and modern data workflows.

 </details>

+---

 ### **Installation**
 Install the latest version of `prpip` from PyPI: